aleleio/teambuilding-games/games/life-saver-relay.md

   - small
   - large
 materials:
-  - polos/lifesaver
+  - "polos/lifesaver"
-  - a circular mint/sweet with a hole in the middle
+  - "a circular mint/sweet with a hole in the middle"
 exhausting: False
 touching: False
 scalable: False